Sometimes old logic works just as well as new gadgets.

 Making and using a grease spoon

 A simple way to easily grease a skillet or griddle – those pancakes for instance.
-Mom used an old spoon and a piece of cotton fabric secured to the spoon bowl, or in my case a dish cloth tied to the end of a paint stick.
-The first few times it is used, it will need to be dipped into melted shortening, butter or bacon grease.
-After a while, the cloth becomes soaked and will only need new greased added every few time it is used.
-For pancakes, just run it over the hot pan, cast iron griddle in my case, and the pan ends up with a thin film of grease to prevent sticking and add some browning to the food.
-It will not cause a sticky build up like cooking sprays.
-A quick rinse of my pan and I’m done.
+Mom used an old spoon and a piece of cotton fabric secured to the spoon bowl or in my case, a dishcloth tied to the end of a paint stick.
+The first few times it is used, it will need to be dipped into melted shortening, butter, or bacon grease.
+After a while, the cloth becomes soaked and needs only new grease added every few times it is used.

 Using ice cubes to collect grease off drippings

-Back on the farm, there were no fat separators to remove the grease from meat drippings, most often used to make gravy.
+Back on the farm, there were no fancy gadgets like fat separators to remove the grease from meat drippings, most often used to make gravy.
 My mom’s simple method was to pour the drippings into a cold skillet, add a bunch of ice cubes – and wait a couple minutes.
 The ice cubes quickly cool the liquids, and the fat comes to the surface and congeals with the ice.
 The remaining ice and conceal fat can easily be scooped out with a large slotted spoon, and viola!
 Nearly fat free drippings to be used for gravy.

 Soften Hard Brown Sugar with a Slice of bread